martinpihrt/OSPy/README.md

 Next use step "Setup"

 ### Manual OSPy-system update
-Uusing Git, without system update plugin if plugin not work.
+Using Git, without system update plugin if plugin not work.
 Go to the folder where the run.py file is located (cd OSPy)

 Execute:
 ```bash